Nature and Inherent Dignity of the Human Person

-While each human person in their substance/essence is an individual existing independently in itself, it is still referred to as an individual substance.
-The meaning of individual, used here to qualify substance, refers to the individual distinctiveness among human persons.
+Each human person in their substance/essence is an individual existing independently in itself.
+But, the meaning of individual substance is used here to qualify substance.
+That is, individual refers to the individual distinctiveness among human persons.
 Each individual human person has distinctive characteristics and is engaged in unique acts of existence; each is recognised as an individually unique human person.

 Key point: human persons are each distinctive and unique.

 What does it mean to have a rational nature?

 Here the term rational nature refers to the distinctive human characteristic of intellectual being; of human beings' highly developed capacity to know through reasoning.
 As noted above under Substance, the spirit of persons is intimately associated with the person's mind.
 In fact, for human persons their spirit is viewed as the wellspring of their intellectual activity; of their thinking, reasoning and knowing.

 Thus for human persons their spirit, as well as being spiritual, is understood to be intimately fused with their highly developed reason/intellectual being, in what could be thought of as a spirit/mind unity.
 This spirit/mind unity or intellectual being of a person draws on and processes the massive range of information it continuously receives from the five outer senses through the body's nervous system.
 As noted above under Substance, persons' experiences, attitudes and activities are made possible through their body's sensory system.